Shark Cage Diving

 Blue Shark Photo by Klaus Harter

-The mako is one of the most aggressive sharks in the ocean, sometimes leaping 15 feet out of the water.
-It is identified by its pointed head, multi layered teeth, full muscular body, and crescent shaped tail.
+The mako shark is one of the most aggressive and dynamic sharks in the ocean, sometimes leaping 20 feet out of the water.
+It is identified by a pointed head, multi layered teeth, full muscular body, and crescent shaped tail.
+August and September are the best months for viewing this shark.

-The basking shark frequents our waters during the month of June.
+The basking shark frequents our waters during the months of June and early July.
 It is a harmless plankton feeder reaching lengths of over 20 feet.
-Calm, sunny days usually bring the basking sharks up to the surface to sun themselves.
+Calm, sunny days usually bring the basking shark up to the surface to sun itself

 Mako Shark - Cage Diving